csgillespie/efficientR/main.md

 From the help pages, we could guess that providing the function call without specifying `par` (i.e. `optim(fn = fn)`) would fail, which indeed it does.

 The most _helpful_
-section is often is the Examples.
-These lie at the bottom the help page and show precisely how the function works.
+section is often the Examples.
+These lie at the bottom of the help page and show precisely how the function works.
 You can either copy and paste the code, or actually run the example code using the `example` command (it is well worth running these examples due to the graphics produced):